It is recognized that if there is a science with great advances over the last few years, it is medicine.

 As essential means of proof in all jurisdictions, and of which the claimant should avail himself, two are above the others, one being the medical history and the other, the medical expert, and this without prejudice to any other means of proof such as the patient himself, witnesses, etcetera.

 One last question cannot be left out and it is the cause of many failures in the contentious-administrative jurisdiction and it is that in this procedure the services of a forensic doctor cannot be used, but the party must bring its own medical expert.

 TYPES OF DAMAGE AND THEIR ECONOMIC VALUATION

-When it comes to assessing these concepts, it is inevitable to have to resort to the scale that is applied in traffic accidents and that is updated every year through the BOE (Official State Gazette).
+When valuing these concepts, it is inevitable to have to resort to the scale applied in traffic vehicle accidents, which is updated every year through the BOE (Official State Gazette).

-STATUTE OF LIMITATIONS ON LEGAL CLAIMS
+STATUTE OF LIMITATIONS FOR LEGAL CLAIMS

 The term to claim before the Court for medical negligence is 1 year from the death or stabilization of the after-effects for the exercise of the contentious-administrative action and civil action if the claim is extra-contractual.

 If the claim is civil but derived from contractual liability, the term will be 5 years from the same circumstances mentioned above.

 Carlos Baño León Lawyers of Alicante has offered you through this article a mere information about a subject that is very important and that generates a lot of litigation.

 We have only wanted to guide you minimally to a subject of considerable complexity and depth.